-Economics majors undertake serious research projects, and many present their results at the John Wesley Powell Research Conference, and other venues.
+Many Economics majors also present their research at the John Wesley Powell Research Conference and other venues.

 The John Wesley Powell Research Conference is a university-wide student research conference that provides individuals with an opportunity to communicate the results of their research projects to those at Illinois Wesleyan University and the greater academic community.
-It serves as an opportunity for IWU economics students to showcase the research they have done for Senior Project 401 or Research Honors.
-Read examples of student research.
+It serves as an opportunity for IWU economics students to showcase the research they have done for Senior Project (ECON 401), Advanced Research Seminar (ECON 490), and/or Research Honors.